proterabio/mlflow-login/README.md

-# mlflow-login
+## mlflow with http login

-mlflow stack with login
+The goal is to secure mlflow endpoints with a custom login, using a basic http auth.